SpaceySciences/compression-test/README.md

 ###### Start Types
 We will start with the following types, which will be converted into each end type.
-- .png
+- `.png`
-- .tif
+- `.tif`
-- .bmp
+- `.bmp`
-- .raw
+- `.raw`

 ###### End Types
 We will convert each starting type, using each algorithm, into the following types.
+- `.j2k`
+- `.j2c`
+- `.jp2`

+## Input Test Files
+The input will start out as 30 test files containing a variety of geographic features, including:
+- Ocean
+- Coast and ocean
-- .j2k
+- Fall foliage
-- .j2c
+- Spring foliage
-- .jp2
+- City
+All files will start out as `.raw` files and will then be converted to each of the other input file types.
+They will then be resized so that there are a variety of file sizes for each type, containing each geographic feature.
+Input test files can be found in the following path:
+`./img/in/it-#/[png/tif/bmp/raw]/`
+Each iteration will have file descriptions in the file `info.csv` contained in the path `./img/in/it-#/`

+## Compressed Image Files
+Each image file will be compressed to each of the end file types using both compression algorithms.
+This means that for every file in the input set, there will be six files in the output set.
+These files will be contained in the following path: `./img/out/it-#/`

 ## Test Out CSV
-The bash script will create a .csv file that will contain the starting file's information, especially the file size and a description of the image.
+The bash script will create a `.csv` file that will contain the starting file's information, especially the file size and a description of the image.
+The output CSV can be found at the following path: `./img/out/it-#/out.csv`